dkaneshiro4/WelcomeOnBoard/README.md

 1. Navigate to the following [website](https://dev.mysql.com/downloads/mysql/)
 2. Download and install the latest 64-bit version of MySQL.
 I installed version 8.1.0.
 3. I normally accept the defaults and I keep the root password as blank, but you may use your own password if you want.
+4. You may be asked to install Visual Studio C++ redistributable packages you can find them at the following [website](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 ### Install MySQL Workbench
 1. Navigate to the following [website](https://dev.mysql.com/downloads/workbench/)
 2. Download and install the latest 64-bit version of MySQL Workbench.
 3. As I go through the installer I usually accept the defaults.
+4. You may be asked to install Visual Studio C++ redistributable packages you can find them at the following [website](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 ### Install Visual Studio Code (VS Code)
 1. Download and install the latest stable build of the 64-bit version of [Visual Studio Code](https://code.visualstudio.com).